designstem/projects/algorithms/index.md

 | 2 3
 | 4 3

-## This was just a beginning &ndash;
+## This was just the beginning &ndash;
-#### like a tiny tip of a huge iceberg
+#### like a tiny tip of a huge iceberg!

 -

-But hopefully with these super basic examples you saw how simple shapes combined and some basic operations like repeating, scaling and rotating can generate a lot of complex patterns.
+But hopefully with these super basic examples, you saw how simple shapes can be combined and some basic operations like repeating, scaling and rotating can generate a lot of complex patterns.

-When we add other important properties like colour, stroke width, transparency and so on, we can alter the algorithm further and have different output.
+When we add other important properties like colour, stroke width, transparency and so on, we can alter the algorithm further and receive different output.

-Plus it is possible to let different functions and/or data, such as randomness, noise, sine wave, user input, voice, weather information, tweets etc affect the parameters and then we have much more options and complex results.
+Plus, it is possible to let different functions and/or data, such as randomness, noise, sine wave, user input, voice, weather information, tweets etc affect the parameters and then we have much more options and complex results.

 But let all this be a subject for the next time &nbsp; or better yet &ndash; let this be something for you to discover by yourself :)